ElvinC/gyroflow/README.md

 Work in progress:

 * Stabilization UI.
 Working barebone version without video player added.
-Feel free to try it out using Hero 6 or Hero 8 files, but this is still work in progress.
-Exports split screen video by default.
+Feel free to try it out using Hero 6 or Hero 8 files or files modified with BlackboxToGPMF, but this is still work in progress.
 * Gyro orientation presets and blackbox orientation handling

 Not working (yet) and potential future additions: